-The intent is to not only engage with current golfers, but to introduce more non-golfers to hitting a golf ball with a golf club in an entertaining and non-intimidating format.
-There are 14.7 million non-golfers who say they’re “very interested” in playing golf on a course, with another 32.7 million who say they’re at least somewhat interested.
-The popularity of off-course forms of golf has contributed to this growing latent demand pool.
+There are 17 million non-golfers who say they’re “very interested” in playing golf on a course and the popularity of off-course forms of golf has contributed to this growing latent demand pool.

-The U.S. is the best-supplied golf market in the world, with almost 17,000 golf courses.
-More than 4,000 of them opened during a 20-year building boom from 1986 through 2005 that over-saturated the market.
-When demand (the number of golfers) couldn’t keep up with supply, course closures began to outweigh openings.
-The majority of these closures have been value-priced, public properties in competitive markets.
+The U.S. is the best-supplied golf market in the world, with more than 16,000 traditional golf courses.
+More than 4,000 opened during a 20-year building boom from 1986 through 2005 that oversaturated the market.
+When demand (the number of golfers) couldn’t keep up with supply, course closures began to outweigh openings, with the majority being value-priced, public properties in competitive markets.

-So, will the current off-course building boom eventually outpace the demand for these kinds of alternative golf offerings?
-It’s still far too early to tell, and the industry overall seems more focused right now on whether off-course participation can boost on-course play.
+So, is it possible the current off-course building boom eventually outpace the demand for these kinds of alternative golf offerings?
+It’s still too early to tell, and the industry overall remains more focused on whether off-course participation can boost on-course play.

-“We have a mantra – ‘what’s good for Topgolf is good for golf, and vice versa,” says Topgolf executive group executive chairman Erik Anderson.
+“We have a mantra – ‘what’s good for Topgolf is good for golf, and vice versa,” Topgolf executive group executive chairman Erik Anderson said.
 “We’re thrilled to see more people experiencing and enjoying the game.”